mbal/ercbot/README.md

 1. create a `plugin_name.erl` module, with a `gen_event` behaviour.
 The `init\1` function takes no arguments.
-2. add two functions `name/0` and `short_description/0`, which return
+2. add two functions `name/0` and `help/0`, which return
 the text to be displayed in when a user issues the help.
+If you don't want your plugin to be listed in the help, `name` can return the atom `none`. `help` is optional.
 3. write the `handle_event({cmd, Nick, Command, Args}, State)` function.
 This function gets called every time your bot encounters a !bot command, so you should do pattern matching on Command.
 For